 Graduate Record Exam (GRE) and Miller Analogies Test (MAT)

-With the exception of the Accelerated BS/MS Nursing and Part Time BS Nursing programs (which only start in the Fall semester), students may start a graduate program any semester – Fall, Spring, Summer I (mid-May), or Summer II (late June).
+With the exception of the Accelerated BS/MS in Nursing (fall only), Accelerated 16-month BS in Nursing (spring and fall only), Accelerated 16-month BS in Nursing at Regis North (summer 1 start only), and MS in Occupational Therapy (spring only), students may start a graduate program any semester – Fall, Spring, or Summer

 A complete list of application requirements can be found here.

 A meeting/interview is required for most programs.
-Interviews for the Accelerated BS/MS Nursing and Part Time BS Nursing programs, however, are now by way of invitation only.
-Many programs will require you to meet with the designated Graduate Program Director, however, speaking with your Admission Counselor is a good initial step.
+Interviews for the Accelerated BS/MS in Nursing, Accelerated 16-month BS in Nursing, and Occupational Therapy programs, however, are by way of invitation only.
+Many programs will require you to meet with the designated Graduate Program Director; however, speaking with your Admission Counselor is a good initial step.

-Is the Early Action deadline for the Part Time BS in Nursing and the full-time Accelerated BS/MS in Nursing binding?
+Is the Early Action deadline for the Accelerated 16 Month BS in Nursing and the full-time Accelerated BS/MS in Nursing binding?